The growth of fluctuations in Chaplygin gas cosmologies: A nonlinear Jeans scale for unified dark matter: Introduction

 The most extensively studied among unified dark matter models that fit the bill are generalized Chaplygin gas cosmologies~\cite{2001PhLB..511..265K, 2002PhRvD..66d3507B}, where the associated fluid comes with an equation of state relating the pressure and densities

 and where $A$ and $\alpha$ are parameters that may be determined empirically to fit observations.
+Attractive aspects of such models include the simplicity via which the dark sector is unified through Eq.~(\ref{eq:state}); their relevance to some problems affecting the standard model, such as the $H_0$ tension, is also of interest~\cite{VagnozziChap19}.
 The original Chaplygin gas model, with $\alpha = 1$, is particularly well motivated from a theoretical point of view~\cite{jackiw2000particle, gorini2005chaplygin}.
 However, in its context, large scale perturbations, growing relatively late on a homogeneous background, are affected by the increasing sound speed in the expanding medium.
 The pressure forces propagation rate thus catches up with the rate of gravitational collapse and halts the condensation.
 The perturbations thus become Jeans stable; oscillating acoustically and (Hubble) damping instead of growing.
 This imprints strong unobserved signatures on the matter density fluctuation power spectrum.
 The predictions regarding structure formation are, in this context, in catastrophic tension with observations~\cite{2004PhRvD..69l3524S}).

 Including a baryonic component improves the situation~\cite{2003PhRvD..67j1301B}.
 Nevertheless, values of $\alpha$ very close to zero (and therefore to the standard model) or greater than one (when the sound speed may become superluminal), are still favoured~\cite{2008PhRvD..78j3523F, 2008JCAP...02..016G, 2010PhRvD..81h7303F}).
 Indeed, combinations of supernovae data, CMB and baryon acoustic oscillations data, appear to conclusively constrain Chaplygin gas cosmologies to the neighborhood of $\Lambda$CDM~\cite{2010PhRvD..81f3532P, 2013PhRvD..87h3503W}).
 Non-adiabatic perturbations (e.g. \cite{2003PhRvD..68f1302R, 2005CQGra..22.4311Z,2007JPhA...40.6877B}) were also considered.
 It is not clear however whether the growth of such perturbations would remain impervious to pressure forces into the non-linear regime.